De-Panther/unity-webxr-export/README.md

 Helio on Magic Leap One (Has a bug related to eye views).

+Safari on Apple Vision Pro (No `selected` event on hand pinch).

+### 🛤️ Roadmap

+WebXR Export version 0.20.0 and up includes Unity XR SDK support.
+Following that, AR Foundation support is next.
+Currently there's passthrough/seethrough and Hit-Test support not using AR Foundation.
+Version 0.20.0 also dropped the support for Built-in Render Pipeline, which needs more investigation if it's possible to add back.

 ### ⚙️ WebXR APIs support

 [WebXR Device API](https://immersive-web.github.io/webxr/)